idaholab/TMAP8/doc/content/verification_and_validation/val-2a.md

 Second, the deuterium recombines into gas on both sides of the PCA sample.
 By assuming that the recombination process is at steady state (which is not a necessary assumption in TMAP8, but appropriate in this case), it is described as the following surface flux:

 \begin{equation} \label{eq:recombination}
 J = 2 A (K_r C^2 - K_d P),
 \end{equation}

 where $J$ is the recombination flux out of the sample sides, $A$ is the area on the upstream or downstream side, $P$ is the pressure on the corresponding side, and $K_r$ and $K_d$ are the recombination and dissociation coefficients, respectively.
-The factor 2 accounts for the fact that 2 deuterium atoms form one D$_2$ molecule.
+The coefficient of 2 accounts for the fact that 2 deuterium atoms form one D$_2$ molecule.

 The objective of this simulation is to determine the permeation flux on the downstream side and match the experimental data published in [!cite](anderl1985tritium) and reproduced in [val-2a_comparison].